Luka Dončić takes revenge against his former team as Lakers defeat Mavericks

 It didn’t take long for Dončić to lock in once this “revenge game” tipped off.
 The 25-year-old star was assessed a technical foul for arguing with the officials less than three minutes into the game after he felt they missed a foul against him.

 Dončić kept his focus though and finished the first quarter with 7 points, 6 rebounds and 4 assists.
-After hitting back-to-back 3-pointers late in the quarter, Dončić could be seen starting down his former coaches and teammates on the Dallas bench.
+After hitting a 3-pointer in the opening quarter, Dončić could be seen starting down his former coaches and teammates on the Dallas bench.

 By halftime, Dončić was up to 12 points, 12 rebounds and 7 assists with the Lakers leading 59-51.